House of Orange-Nassau: Coats of Arms

 Henry III of Nassau-Breda came to the Netherlands in 1499 as heir to his uncle, Engelbrecht II of Nassau-Breda.
 His and his uncle's arms are shown below.
-When Philbert, prince of Orange died in 1530, his sister's son René of Breda inherited the Princedom of Orange on condition that he used the name and coat of arms of the Châlon-Orange family.
-History knows him therefore as René of Châlon instead of as "René of Nassau-Breda."
+When Philbert, prince of Orange died in 1530, his sister's son René of Breda inherited the Princedom of Orange on condition that he used the name and coat of arms of the Chalon-Orange family.
+History knows him therefore as René of Chalon instead of as "René of Nassau-Breda."
 The 1st and 4th grand quarters show the arms of the Chalons-Arlay (the gold bend) princes of Orange (the bugle).
 The blue and gold cross is the arms of Jeanne of Geneva, who married one of the Chalons princes.
 The 2nd and 3rd show the quarterings of Brittany and Luxembourg-St. Pol.
 The inescutcheon overall is his paternal arms quartered of Nassau and Breda.
 William the Silent's father, William the Rich, was rich only in children.
 He bore the arms shown below.
 Clockwise from upper left they displayed the arms of Nassau (1st quarter), Katzenelenbogen (3rd quarter), Dietz (2nd quarter), Vianden (4th quarter).

 The princes of Orange in the 16th and 17th century used the following sets of arms.
-On becoming prince of Orange, William placed the Châlon-Arlay arms in the center ("as an inescutcheon") of his father's arms.
+On becoming prince of Orange, William placed the Chalon-Arlay arms in the center ("as an inescutcheon") of his father's arms.
 He used these arms until 1582 when he purchased the marquisate of Veere and Vlissingen.
 It had been the property of Philip II since 1567, but had fallen into arrears to the province.
 In 1580 the Court of Holland ordered it sold.
 William bought it as it gave him two more votes in the States of Zeeland.
 He owned the government of the two towns, and so could appoint their magistrates.
 He already had one as First Noble for Philip William, who had inherited Maartensdijk.
 This made William the predominant member of the States of Zeeland.
 It was a smaller version of the countship of Zeeland (& Holland) promised to William, and was a potent political base for his descendants.
 William then added the shield of Veere and Buren to his arms as shown in the arms of Frederick Henry, William II and William III with the arms of the marquisate in the top center, and the arms of the county of Buren in the bottom center.
 William also started the tradition of keeping the number of billets in the upper left quarter for Nassau at 17 to symbolize the original 17 provinces of the Burgundian/Habsburg Netherlands, which he always hoped would form one united nation.